Three Years Later, Is This Still the Best Turntable for Aspiring Audiophiles?

 What is it?

-It’s the Pro-Ject Audio Debut Carbon Evolution, an update to the Debut Carbon DC before it and the original Debut Carbon before that.
+It’s the Pro-Ject Audio Debut Carbon Evo (previously known as the Evolution), an update to the Debut Carbon DC before it and the original Debut Carbon before that.
 It’s a belt-driven manual turntable that’s long been favored by audiophiles and aesthetes alike, thanks to its minimalist design and multitude of color options, combined with its outstanding feature set and performance attributes.

 Why does it matter?